 Launch of SpaceX Falcon rocket aborted seconds before liftoff

-The launch of a SpaceX Falcon 9 rocket from a historic launchpad in Florida was called off about 15 seconds before liftoff on Saturday because a technical issue with the booster’s upper-stage, NASA said.
+SpaceX called off the planned launch of a Falcon 9 rocket from a historic launchpad in Florida seconds before liftoff on Saturday to investigate a potential problem with the steering system in the upper stage of the booster.

 - Posted 18 Feb 2017 23:30

-CAPE CANAVERAL, Fla.: The launch of a SpaceX Falcon 9 rocket from a historic launchpad in Florida was called off about 15 seconds before liftoff on Saturday because a technical issue with the booster’s upper-stage, NASA said.
+CAPE CANAVERAL, Fla.: SpaceX called off the planned launch of a Falcon 9 rocket from a historic launchpad in Florida seconds before liftoff on Saturday to investigate a potential problem with the steering system in the upper stage of the booster.

-The flight, the first from NASA’s old space shuttle launchpad at the Kennedy Space Center, was rescheduled for 9:38 a.m. local time (1438 GMT) on Sunday.
+The flight, the first for the company from a launchpad at the Kennedy Space Center once used for NASA's space shuttle program, was rescheduled for 9:38 a.m. local time (1438 GMT) on Sunday.
 The rocket will carry a cargo ship bound for the International Space Station.

+The problem concerned an issue with the steering system of the rocket's upper stage, SpaceX said.

+"Standing down to investigate," Elon Musk, founder and chief executive of Space Exploration Technologies Corp, wrote on Twitter.

 (Reporting by Irene Klotz; Editing by Frank McGurty and Paul Simao)